-In support of our contention that art can increase our awareness of the distinction between illusion and reality, we offer observations from the essay of A. O. Scott reviewing some of the films produced in 2013.
+In support of our contention that art can increase our awareness of the distinction between illusion and reality, we offer observations from A. O. Scott reviewing some of the films produced in 2013.

 Find a much more in-depth discussion in books by Roy Charles Henry.